-Discover 5 Best Iconic Temple during Your Trip to Bali
+Discover 5 Best Iconic Temples the exotic Temples in Bali

-Bali is known as an island with thousands of beautiful and exotic temples that worth a visit.
-You can see in every corner of the Balinese houses or even in the middle of the sea.
+Exotic Temples in Bali are worth visiting.
+Bali is known as an island with thousands of beautiful and exotic temples that are worth a visit.
+You can see it in every corner of the Balinese houses or even in the middle of the sea.
 Each temple has a unique architecture which is built according to traditional rules.
-However, temples in Bali can be quite unique in their own way, some giving a spiritual flavor with ancient figurines of demons and gods, while others boast outstanding beautiful architecture.
+However, temples in Bali can be quite unique in their own way, some giving a spiritual flavour with ancient figurines of demons and gods, while others boast outstanding beautiful architecture.
 Further, the best time to visit the temple attractions is when there is a religious ceremony.

 Read Also: Popular Bali Tourism Articles

 Tanah Lot Temple is one of the exotic temples in Bali that has natural beauty with stunning Tanah Lot Bali sunset.
 It is one of the best places in Bali to see the unique offshore settings and sunset backdrops.
 Further, Tanah Lot comes from the word “Tanah” which means land and “Lot” (Lod), which means the sea.
 Since it is positioned on the sea or on the beach like floating when the tidal seawater can be interpreted.
 Tanah Lot Temple is located in Beraban Village, Kediri District, Tabanan Regency.
 On the southern coast of the island of Bali, approximately 25 kilometres from Denpasar City.
 Tanah Lot Temple stands on a large sea reef overlooking the Indian Ocean.